Spring Cloud Gateway

 implementation group: 'org.casbin', name: 'casdoor-spring-boot-starter', version: '1.x.y'

-Initialization requires 6 parameters, which are all string type.
+Initialization requires 6 parameters, all of which are of type string.

-You can use Java properties or YAML files to init as below.
+You can use Java properties or YAML files to initialize these parameters.

 For properties: